owlbarn/tutorial/book/introduction/README.md

 ## What is Functional Programming

-**GUIDE:** Two pages.
+**[jianxin]** Two pages.
 Have to include at least: imperative (procedure, OO); different computational model, one follows Church, the other Turing (who is the student of Church); basic lambda calculus.

 TBD: Function programming is ... but do we want to use a functional programming language to do scientific computing?